What Is MIDI Sync?

 - Control Sync

 SMPTE (Society of Motion Pictures and Television Engineers) is a timing sync used in Film and Video.
-Currently SMPTE code is embedded within digital video so that no sync tracks are required.
-With analog tape recorders SMPTE was "striped" onto the last track of a multi-track tape recorder.
-On playback the SMPTE track is transmitted to a sequencer using a standard audio cable to connect to a MIDI interface and so control the sequencer.
+Currently, the SMPTE code is embedded within the digital video so that no sync tracks are required.
+With analog tape recorders, SMPTE was “striped” onto the last track of a multi-track tape recorder.
+On playback, the SMPTE track is transmitted to a sequencer using a standard audio cable to connect to a MIDI interface and so control the sequencer.

-MTC (MIDI Time Code) is a timing sync transmitted as a series of MIDI messages that tells MIDI MIDI slave devices exactly what time it is at any given moment in hours, minutes, seconds and frames within the MIDI master device.
-MTC is effectively SMPTE timecode being transmitted down a MIDI cable using the MIDI message format.
-It is sent in quarter frame intervals as MIDI system exclusive data.
+MTC (MIDI Time Code) is a timing sync transmitted as a series of MIDI messages that tells MIDI MIDI slave devices exactly what time it is at any given moment in hours, minutes, seconds, and frames within the MIDI master device.
+MTC is effectively an SMPTE timecode being transmitted down a MIDI cable using the MIDI message format.
+It is sent in quarter-frame intervals as MIDI system-exclusive data.